cybergeekgyan/Zero-to-AI-Engineer-Roadmap-and-Resources/MLOps/readme.md

 - `Data Quality`: Ensuring high-quality data for model training
 - `Model Drift`: Monitoring and maintaining model performance over time
 - `Integration`: Seamlessly integrating machine learning models into existing systems
+- `Data Drift`: This occurs when the characteristics of the factors we are studying change because of new behaviors of the users or new prducts being introduced to meet consumer demands.
+- `Feature Drift`: Feature properties change over time
+- `Input Drift`: Based on the idea thet training Data is an accurate reflection of the type of data seen in production environment.
+- `Model Transparency`: XAI, Interpretable Models, Model Introspection, Quantifying Uncertainty, Data provenance, Auditability, Explainability Infrastructure
+- `Model Bias`: Certain features of the dataset used for training being more heavily represented/weighted than others.
+- `Model Compliance`: GDPR, HIPAA, SOX

+## MLOps Architecture

+- Level 1: Minimum Viable Architecture
+- Level 2: Production Grade MLOps
+- Level 3: Enterprise grade MLOps

 ## Projects